-The UK innovator visa opens on 29thMarch 2019 to experienced business people with a viable business idea.
+The UK innovator visa is now open for applications from experienced business people with a viable business idea.

 DavidsonMorris’ specialist UK business visa experts are on hand to support you through this new visa route.